Constitution - Wexford Education Support Centre

 6.1 Policy shall be defined at the Annual General Meeting.

-6.2 This meeting, which will be open to all members of the Centre, shall be held, when possible, no later than February 28th each year, of which ten working days notice shall be given to members.
+6.2 This meeting, which will be open to teaching members of the Centre, shall be held once the external audited accounts are received and approved, of which ten working days’ notice shall be given to members.

 6.3 The following business shall be transacted: